Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### cluster_allowed_common_names

 The list of Common Names that are allowed to connect to control plane.
 Multiple entries may be supplied in a comma-separated string.
-When not set, data plane with same parent domain of control plane cert is allowed to connect.
+When not set, only data plane with the same parent domain as the control plane cert is allowed to connect.

 This field is ignored if `cluster_mtls` is not set to `pki_check_cn`.